-Non-biological depression can be caused for a number of reasons, such as undergoing difficult circumstances, consistently overworking, attempting to get your love and acceptance needs met apart from Jesus, performing to measure up in the eyes of other people, being rejected by a friend or family member, unresolved guilt, spiritual oppression, prolonged disappointment, experiencing a failure, and more.
+Non-biological depression can be caused for a number of reasons, such as undergoing difficult circumstances, consistently overworking, attempting to get your love and acceptance needs met apart from dependence on Jesus, performing to measure up in the eyes of other people, being rejected by a friend or family member, unresolved guilt, spiritual oppression, prolonged disappointment, experiencing a failure, unforgiveness, trauma, and more.

 What’s the key to dealing with non-biological depression?
 The best thing to do is resolve any spiritual conflicts within you, most often with grace-based Christian counseling.
 For example, our staff at Grace Life International has helped hundreds of men and women find healing from depression.
 When you talk with someone who is trained to guide you out of the fog, lasting change can occur.

 Biological depression is typically more serious than the non-biological counterpart.
 There can be cases where counseling, praying, reading biblical truth are not enough on their own.
 In other words, you can’t think you way out of this kind of depression.
-Reasons for biological depression can include side-effects of some medications, drug or alcohol abuse,changes to body chemistry from a stroke, extreme fatigue, hormone imbalance, and heredity issues.
+Reasons for biological depression can include but are not limited to side-effects of some medications, drug or alcohol abuse, a stroke, certain illnesses, extreme fatigue, hormone imbalance, blood sugar problems, and heredity issues.